 Why Is SEO Important for Ecommerce Websites?

-E-commerce sites receive 33% of their total traffic from search results.
+Data shows that 93% of internet users start their research in search engines.
 So when you optimize your store for relevant keywords, more people can find your products and consequently buy from you.

 7 Steps to Improve Your Ecommerce SEO